makovalab-psu/RecoverY/README.md

 ### Input

-The following input files are required in ./data folder
+The following input files are required in ./data folder.
+Note that currently RecoverY expects the folder to be named "data".

 	r1.fastq : Enriched raw reads (first in pair)